University Unitarian Church participates in coalitions and denominational efforts at the local, state, national and international levels.

 Sound Alliance: University Unitarian Church was a founding member of this diverse partnership of religious congregations, labor organizations and grassroots citizen groups in Puget Sound.
 This kind of broad-based community organizing offers a vehicle for diverse people to act together for the common good while working to strengthen the leadership and relational culture of each member organization.
 Sound Alliance’s campaigns have included a focus on green jobs, local immigrant rights issues, and reforming our state’s broken and regressive taxation and revenue system.

-University Unitarian Church is one of co-founders of the University Churches Emergency Fund, which assists people in our immediate neighborhood with rent, utilities, moving, transportation, toiletries, and food, as well as referrals for other needed services.
+University Unitarian Church is one of co-founders of the United Churches Emergency Fund, which assists people in our immediate neighborhood with rent, utilities, toiletries, and snack packs, as well as compassionate listening and referrals for other needed services.